zema26/nova-new-language-new-syntax/NovaTutorial.md

 ```

-In the beginning interface gives module access to standard I/O and then access to functions of another module.
+In the beginning intermodular gives module access to standard I/O and then access to functions of another module.
 Also declaration of function that can be used by another module.
 Notice that source code extension of Nova modules is `.nova`

 -----